oloapinivad/MiLES/README.md

 ## WHAT IS MiLES?

-**MiLES** is a tool for estimating properties of Northern Hemisphere mid-latitude climate in Global Climate Models and Reanalysis datasets.
-It has been originally thought for EC-Earth Global Climate Model output and then it has been extended to any climate model or Reanalysis datasets.
+**MiLES** is a diagnostic suite based on R and CDO aimed at estimating the properties of Northern Hemisphere mid-latitude climate in Global Climate Models and Reanalysis datasets.
+It has been originally thought for EC-Earth GCM output and then it has been extended to any model or Reanalysis datasets.
-It is based on daily 500hPa Northern Hemisphere geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period and season.
+It requires only daily 500hPa Northern Hemisphere geopotential height data and produces NetCDF4 outputs and climatological figures over the chosen time period and season.
-Before performing analysis, data are preprocessed interpolated on a common 2.5x2.5 grid using CDO.
+Before performing analysis, data are preprocessed and interpolated on a common 2.5x2.5 grid using CDO.
-Model data are compared against ECMWF ERA-Interim Reanalysis for a standard period (1979-2017) or with any other MiLES-generated data.
+Model data can be compared against ECMWF ERA-Interim Reanalysis for a standard period (1979-2017) or with any other MiLES-generated data.

 Current version includes: